A Wet room

 This is then connected to a remote

-'self-priming' pump. |
+'self-priming' pump.

 While there are

-examples (for example, when using
+one or two exceptions to these examples (for example, when using

 something like a Sanishower pump or

-a Grundfos Sololift) that will work
+a Grundfos Sololift that will work

-with the larger bore outlet spigots
+with the larger bore standard

-you cannot swap between the two
+pipework) you cannot swap between the two

 easily.
 Another reason to plan